project-imprimis/libprimis/doc/engine.md

 ## 6.2 Models
 ---

-Models in Imprimis are not especially first-class citizens compared to the octree geometry that the world is built on, but they still play an important role, particularly in player models.
+Models in Libprimis are not especially first-class citizens compared to the octree geometry that the world is built on, but they still play an important role, particularly in player models.

 ### 6.2.1 Model Format Overview
 ---

-Models for Imprimis currently are supported in two formats: OBJ (aka Wavefront) and MD5 (aka Doom 3).
+Models for Libprimis currently are supported in two formats: OBJ (aka Wavefront) and MD5 (aka Doom 3).
 These two formats do not particularly overlap in their utility and a very terse overview of the formats is given here.
 Neither of these formats are unique to Cube and OBJ in particular is extremely widely used.